Manage Lake Datasets

 Choose a Lake Dataset Format

-When creating a Lake Dataset, you can set its format to JSON, Parquet, or DDSS.
+When you create a Lake Dataset, you can set its format to JSON, Parquet, or DDSS.
 Each format has specific use cases and performance characteristics.

 To make the most of JSON or Parquet, preprocess your events in Cribl Stream.
 Learn more at Structure Events for Cribl Lake.